Staying in Mountain Huts in the Alps

 What to Expect

 There are many classifications of huts in the Alps, but we send our customers primarily only to the huts that are staffed.
-The great benefit here is that they have a warm kitchen, and serve delicious prepared food and thirst-quenching drinks.
+The great benefit here is that they have a warm kitchen, and serve delicious prepared food alongside thirst-quenching drinks.
 Speaking of food, check out our Taste of the Alps photo album to get a better idea of what kind of food to expect.
 If you want to try making some recipes from the huts in the Alps yourself, check out our A Taste of the Alps Cooking Video Series.

 Before we get too deep into the details of the huts, we should mention that in many countries, the hut managers have a lot of autonomy.
 The combination of this, and construction history that is so unique to each hut, leaves variation and inconsistencies across the huts.
 It is important to keep expectations flexible.